 Students completely withdrawing from the University must obtain a Complete Withdrawal form from the Registrar's Office.
 Tuition adjustments are calculated in Student Accounts.
 Final adjustments are based on the effective date of the withdrawal and exclude non-refundable fees.
 Room and board are pro-rated throughout the semester.
-Laboratory fees are not refunded after the first full week of classes.
+Laboratory and course fees are not refunded after the first full week of classes.
 Financial aid funds are refunded in accordance with federal, state, and University regulations.

 The University reserves the right to change any costs and/or provisions without notice.
-It further reserves the right to withhold student information, including transcripts of record and diplomas, until a student’s account has been paid in full.
+It further reserves the right to withhold student information, including diplomas, until a student’s account has been paid in full.
 No student will be allowed to register for an ensuing semester if a balance is owed for a prior semester.
 A finance charge of 12% per annum pro rata (365 days) or a rebilling fee of 1% of the total amount due or $2.00, whichever is greater, will be added to a student’s account on any amount more than 30 days past due.
 A “No Payment/No Arrangement Fee” of 3% of the amount due will be charged to a student not meeting the established payment deadlines.